Circaevum/circaevum-dao-phase-1/README.md

 **The Center Contract** - Single source of truth for Circaevum governance, administration, and development.

+Circaevum is a **3D calendar and time visualization system** that maps time to the actual motion of planets.
+Each moment in your life has a unique position in 3D space—where Earth was along its path around the Sun.
+Your brain already thinks spatially; Circaevum works with that.
+Memories become places you can navigate, anchored to planetary positions instead of arbitrary calendar grids.

-This repository consolidates all Circaevum projects, DAO governance, and administrative processes in one transparent location.
+This repository consolidates all Circaevum projects and serves as the framework for DAO governance and administrative processes in one transparent location.

 ---